-Our goal is to explore a range of topics and ideas related to art and philosophy, and to do so with a group of interested discussants.
-We'll read primary texts and commentaries, and engage with with other resources in preparation for our meetings.
-Conversations will happen in person, though we also encourage preambling and post-ambling electronically through our Facebook group.
+Our goal is to explore a range of topics and ideas in the arts and philosophy and to do so with a group of engaged discussants.
+We'll read primary texts and commentaries and engage with with other resources in preparation for our discussions.

 We’re looking for those who want to engage in informed conversations on the topics, syllabi, and resources assigned to discuss.
-All are welcome.
 No particular education or experience is necessary, only an attitude that will allow participants to engage productively and positively with others in attendance.

 Participants are welcome to attend those discussions most relevant to their interests or those that work best for their schedules.

 Members of The People's Colloquium are encouraged to participate in discussions on a weekly or every-other-week basis.

 Syllabi will be posted on meetup.com ~5+ days in advance to a discussion.

 • Discussions—Discussion based meeting; syllabus provided; facilitated; 5-15 participants per discussion; 1-2 discussions per week; past and potential upcoming topics include “Shock Factor: Art That Offends,” “The Fictive Dream Versus Blind Imaginations,” “Open Forum on Biotechnology and The Future,” and “The Fermi Paradox: Exploring the Explanations”